 Just as the One Logos is actually the unified and collective aggregate of the Seven Primordial Rays, so Fohat is itself the unified and collective aggregate of the Seven Radicals.
 Thus in their noumenal state they are his Brothers and in their phenomenal state they are his Sons.
 The Seven Brothers are cosmic electricity as CAUSE; the Seven Sons are cosmic electricity as EFFECT.

 In her explanatory notes in “The Voice of the Silence,” HPB describes Kundalini as being “a fiery electro-spiritual force,” the “Fohatic power” which underlies everything visible and invisible.
 In the text of that book itself, it is called “The World’s Mother,” the Mother of the World and Mother of the Universe.
 T. Subba Row says of Kundalini that it is “the power or Force which moves in a curved path.
 It is the Universal Life-Principle manifesting everywhere in nature.
 This force includes the two great forces of attraction and repulsion.
-Electricity and magnetism are but manifestations of it.”
+Electricity and magnetism are but manifestations of it.” (quoted in “The Secret Doctrine” Vol. 1, p.
+293)

 HPB says of Fohat that “The ancients represented it by a serpent, for “Fohat hisses as he glides hither and thither” (in zigzags).”
 And by what illustrative symbol has Kundalini always been represented?
 A serpent.
 “The Voice of the Silence” also calls Kundalini the “Serpent Power.”

 Kundalini is the active power of the Universal Logos.
 It is the Mother of the manifested Universe.
 It is omnipresent universal Life, universal Fire, universal Electricity.
 Kundalini, it seems, is Fohat and Fohat is Kundalini.

 It should be added here, however, that the practice known as Kundalini Yoga is potentially highly dangerous on all levels – physical, psychological, and spiritual – and that Theosophy always warns people against trying to do things to or with the power of the Kundalini within themselves.
 The Masters have stated emphatically that this Force can kill just as easily as it can create.